 If examiners from federal regulatory agencies were to walk into your organization tomorrow, would you feel confident?
 Accurate credit reporting and dispute handling is a priority for furnishers and the federal agencies who regulate them.
 Bridgeforce advises clients in the credit reporting arena to expect increased exam activity and decisive enforcement when issues are found.

 The slow trickle of CFPB-issued penalties has begun to increase.
-In late July, the CFPB alleged that a lender failed to remedy harmful inaccuracy issues.
+Over the years, the CFPB has levied fines for credit reporting misconduct ranging from neglecting to fix known errors to alleging that a lender failed to remedy harmful inaccuracy issues.

 The solution for data furnishers lies in the ability to (1) design control routines that identify inaccuracies and (2) ensure follow through with appropriate mitigation actions.
 Use these tips to remain compliant and ensure that your processes are credit reporting and disputes regulator-ready.

 Operational procedures fill the gap between your company policy and the desktop level procedures that support your agents’ daily on-the-job activities.
-In a recent enforcement action, the CFPB specifically cited a failure to maintain written policies and procedures on the accuracy and integrity of information furnished.
+In one enforcement action, the CFPB specifically cited a failure to maintain written policies and procedures on the accuracy and integrity of information furnished.

 Regulators want to understand your end-to-end actions, and how you know that your processes are working accurately and effectively.
 This is where the operational procedure is critical.
 It describes service levels, controls and oversight mechanisms that ensure the entire process is working as expected.